Food Technology

 HOD'S Message

-I It is really a matter of great pleasure to welcome you in the Department of Food Technology of Guru Nanak Institute of Technology which has established itself as a leading educational institute in the field of Food Technology in West Bengal.
-It’s impressive to hear that the department has been accredited by NBA since 2014.
-Since its establishment in 2006, the department has continuously strived for improvement, organizing various programs such as
+It is really a matter of great pleasure to share a few words about the Department of Food Technology of Guru Nanak Institute of Technology which has established itself as a leading educational institute in the field of Food Technology in West Bengal.
+It’s very impressive to share that the department received the honor and benchmark accreditation of National Board of Accreditation (NBA) for 6 Years (2022-23 to 2027-28 under tier 1).

 Academics